After delivering strong returns in the first half of the 2023 calendar year, investment markets have experienced volatility.

 See our latest market update below for more information on investment markets and returns.

 Investment market update September 2023Investment market update September 2023

 Investment market update August 2023

 Investment market update May 2023

 Super is a long term investment

-While your super may be affected in the short-term, it is important to keep in mind that super is a long-term investment and over the long-term, there tend to be many more market ups than downs.
-This means that although you may see some negative returns over the years your money in invested; your super balance is likely to be much higher than it was a few years’ ago depending on the option you are invested in.
+While your super may be affected by investment volatility in the short-term, it is important to keep in mind that super is a long-term investment and over the long-term, there tend to be many more market ups than downs.
+This means that although you may see some negative returns over the years your money is invested, your super balance is likely to be much higher than it was a few years' ago depending on the option you are invested in.

-As an example, you can this see in the chart below for TelstraSuper’s Balanced option:
+As an example, you can see in this chart below for TelstraSuper's Balanced option:

 Our investment teams prepare for volatility